Solving the n-color ice model: Introduction

 Partly motivated by an effort to find sources for Yang-Baxter equations, Drinfeld \cite{Drinfeld-hopf-quantum, Drinfeld-ICM} and Jimbo \cite{Jimbo-q-difference, Jimbo-Hecke-algebra} were led to define and study quantum enveloping algebras, also known as \emph{quantum groups}.
 These include $q$-deformations of universal enveloping algebras of Lie algebras and are examples of quasi-triangular Hopf algebras whose associated module category is braided.
 It is from this structure that we obtain solutions to the Yang-Baxter equation from modules of quantum groups.
-There's a folklore belief in the subject that any solution to a Yang-Baxter equation should come from an algebraic structure like the modules of quasitriangular Hopf algebras.
+There's a general heuristic linking solutions to the Yang-Baxter equation to algebraic structures like the modules of quasitriangular Hopf algebras.
+A precise version of this connection is given by the Faddeev-Reshetikhin-Takhtajian construction (see \cite[VIII.6]{Kassel-quantum-groups}).

 Absent this quantum group structure, much work has been done, particularly by physicists, on solutions to the Yang-Baxter equation for general classes of models with a fixed collection of admissible vertices.
 Given such a fixed set of admissible vertices, one can ask for the following: \begin{itemize} \item Necessary and sufficient conditions on the Boltzmann weights of $S$ and $T$ such that the lattice model is solvable. \item A parametrization of all such Yang-Baxter solutions. \end{itemize} Providing answers to these questions is often referred to as \emph{solving the model}.
 Some authors reserve this term for the associated explicit expression for the partition function of the lattice model, though this typically follows in a straightforward way from the existence of Yang-Baxter equations.